 Back to top

-You can only grant a power of attorney if you still have mental capacity.
-If that’s no longer the case, someone else - typically a partner, other family member or close friend - can apply to be appointed by the authorities to act for you.
+You can only grant a Power of Attorney if you still have mental capacity.
+If you lose mental capacity and no arrangement is in place, someone else can apply to the authorities to act for you.
 This person could be a partner, relative, close friend or professional.

-Depending on where in the UK you live, they may be appointed as a deputy, receiver, guardian or controller.
+Depending on which UK nation you live in, the person may be appointed as a deputy, receiver, guardian or controller.
 The details of what these mean vary across the different nations of the UK.

 England and Wales

 The Court of Protection can appoint a partner, family member, friend or professional to look after your financial affairs.
 That person is called a deputy.
 If they applied to the Court of Protection before October 2007, they may be known as a receiver instead.

 The Office of the Public Guardian (Scotland) can appoint someone as a guardian.

 The Office of the Public Guardian (Scotland) also runs a scheme called Access to Funds.
 People can apply to this scheme to access funds belonging to an adult who is no longer capable of accessing them, to pay for bills or anything the adult regularly paid for.

 The Office of Care and Protection can appoint someone as a controller.
 This person then has the power to manage your financial affairs.

 A deputy, receiver, guardian or controller has basically the same powers and duties as an attorney to manage your property and financial affairs for you.